 What Exactly Is A Blog?

-Pages are used for static information that the blog owner expects you to reference frequently, such as the “About” or “Contact” pages.
+Pages are used for static information that the owner expects you to reference frequently, such as the “About” or “Contact” pages.

 In contrast, posts may have a shorter life span.
 Posts written several months or years ago may no longer be topical.
 The content evolves over time.
 It’s like producing a magazine in daily or weekly installments.